wirt-ee/wirt-ee.github.io/docs/logbook/index.md

 - **2022-07-19** — [OpenStack Wallaby to Xena](wallaby-to-xena/index.md): a stray tmp dir poses as a database, cinder's ghost services
 - **2022-06-16** — [OpenStack Victoria to Wallaby](victoria-to-wallaby/index.md): keystone's non-existent dev versions
 - **2021-08-27** — [FortiGate, VXLAN to OpenStack](fortigate-vxlan/index.md): the edge pair before the VyOS era, and its cookie-fallback API
-- **2023-04-04** — [Ceph: scar tissue](ceph-scar-tissue/index.md): five years of incidents, each with a receipt: the noout trap, stalling monitors, scrub errors, the switch loop that fired first
+- **2023-04-04** — [Ceph: what broke and got fixed](ceph-incidents/index.md): five years, every repair with a receipt: the noout trap, stalling monitors, scrub errors, the switch loop that fired first
 - **2022-05-07** — [Ceph: nautilus to pacific](ceph-nautilus-to-pacific/index.md): two hops, both workarounds labelled "BUG: not using cephadm"
 - **2020-10-08** — [Ceph EC pool: the unrecoverable PG](ceph-ec-data-loss/index.md): shards that disagree on version, the countdown to `mark_unfound_lost`, and the salvage that followed
 - **2019-12-01** — [Ceph: mimic to nautilus](ceph-mimic-to-nautilus/index.md): the firefly standoff, hammer clients hunted through monitor sessions, kernels identified by trial and error